 Wood is made up of long cells that have a hollow interior and cell walls made up of cellulose, lignin and other organic and inorganic components.
 (This is an extremely simplified explanation but sufficient for understanding basic wood cell structure.)
 In a living tree, those cells serve to transport water and nutrients to all of its parts.
 Once a tree is felled, those cells begin to lose that internal moisture because there is no longer a source to replace it.
 This is (again, simplified) the basic mechanism of the drying process of wood.

 What is important to note is that those cells still retain their basic structure: a cell wall with a capacity to transport and store moisture.
 Wood is a hygroscopic material that is in constant interaction with the moisture in its environment.
-Those cells that have given up their moisture content (or MC) still are able to hold moisture, and will take it from the surrounding air’s humidity, from ground sources, or from direct moisture content like rain, snow, etc. Here at Wagner Meters, we know that wood is in a constant state of give and take.
+Those cells that have given up their MC still are able to hold moisture, and will take it from the surrounding air’s humidity, from ground sources, or from direct moisture content like rain, snow, etc. Here at Wagner Meters, we know that wood is in a constant state of giving and taking.

 It also means some precautions must be taken at each stage of the wood’s use and we’re there every step of the way.